 First, prepare all of the ingredients ready to go.
 Thinly slice the onions.
 And start cooking whatever you’re going to serve your beef with.
 I love it with french fries, mashed potato or rice.

 The preparation of the beef is of ultimate importance here.
 Cut the beef into thin strips in the opposite direction to the natural muscle fibres.
 Season and sprinkle a tablespoon of flour all over.
 Set aside.

 Melt the butter in a large frying pan.
 Add the onion and saute for 5 minutes.
 Increase the heat to high and tip in the beef strips.
 Stirring, flash fry them for 1-2 minutes until just browned all over.
 Then add the wine and boil vigorously for a minute or so, until reduced by half.

 What wine to cook with?
 My simple advice would be to cook with the wine you want to drink 🙂 After all, you will be left with the rest of the bottle.
 My personal favourites are widely available wines from Côtes du Rhône region (I love this one here) and Australian Shiraz (this one is brilliant with beef).

 Add creme fraiche and a pinch of paprika and stir immediately.
 Once the sauce is hot and bubbling (it should take no longer than 1-2 minutes), take it off the heat and serve.

 We don’t eat red meat all that often, but when we do, it has to be something special.
 You can find our Traditional Beef Stroganoff recipe in our mains archives as well.
-Another beef favourite of ours is Crispy Chilli Beef.
+Other beef favourites of ours are Beef Giniling, Ropa Vieja and Crispy Chilli Beef,.
 Have a look if you fancy a meaty dinner!